 Pneumococcus (Streptococcus pneumoniae)

 Pneumococcal bacteria cause many different illnesses including pneumonia, bronchitis, ear and sinus infections, a blood infection called bacteraemia, as well as meningitis.
 Pneumococci are the most common cause of pneumonia, sinusitis, and otitis media (ear infections).
-Meningitis infection is rare; one or two cases per 100,000 people each year in Canada.
+Pneumococcal meningitis infection is rare: one or two cases per 100,000 people each year in Canada.
 This is a severe form of meningitis.
 Two out of every ten cases result in death even with treatment.
 Brain damage and/or deafness also occur in two out of every ten cases.

 Symptoms of pneumococcal meningitis:

 - Irritability, fussiness, agitation

 - Pain on moving neck

 Pneumococcal bacteria are carried in the back of the nose and throat, often without causing illness.
 Up to 40% of people carry the bacteria, starting in the first year of life.